- Adding payments

 - Why important: Prevents customers from overpaying with SEPA direct debit

-- When to do it: Always before you create a SEPA payment run, for example every Friday or the day before
+- When to do it: Always before creating a SEPA payment run, for example every Friday or the day before